 A war hero at 15?

 Let me just say—no bullshit here—that I never served in Vietnam.
 However, having received my draft card in 1964, I am of the “Vietnam Era.”
+I greatly respect the sacrifices made by those who valiantly served us in that war.
 Back in 1998, when Bill blew his wind to me about having served as a Navy SEAL in Vietnam, where he claimed that he had been “shot at,” my bullshit detector immediately began to glow red.
 You see, Bill was 41 years old at that time.
 (He used to tell consulting clients that he was older, presumably to gain greater respect.)
 Doing a little simple subtraction, and recalling that the U.S. had pulled all troops from all service branches out of Vietnam a month or two after the Paris Peace Accord was signed in early 1973, I figured that Bill’s military career couldn’t have had very much to do with Vietnam.
 Assuming that he was deployed there immediately after basic training, basic underwater demolition training, and whatever else one has to do to become a SEAL he would have had to join the Navy in early 1972—when he was 15!—in order to have been in Vietnam at all!
 Claiming elsewhere that he had been a P.O.W., Bill no doubt inflamed the sensitivities of some of those Vietnam veterans’ groups that have devoted much time and energy to debunking such false claims.

 Bill was a diabetic, whose condition was apparently diagnosed at age 15.
 Later in his life, he claimed that he was legally blind due to the disease, with only 20% of normal vision in one eye.
 Yet, somehow, he managed to enlist in the Navy, go through SEAL training, and “get shot at” in Vietnam.
 Hell, I thought diabetes in itself was a disqualifying condition for even a grunt job in the military.